akasht29/UberEatsReplica/README.md

 DROP DATABASE IF EXISTS uber_replica;
 CREATE DATABASE uber_replica;

-6) create migrations?
+Update .env with database credentials
-7) run npx sequelize-cli db:migrate in the backend terminal
+6) run npx sequelize-cli db:migrate in the backend terminal
-8) run npx nodemon app.js in the backend terminal
+7) run npx nodemon app.js in the backend terminal
-9) run npm start in the frontend terminal (yes to running on port 3001)
+8) run npm start in the frontend terminal (yes to running on port 3001)